Top historic sites in Porto

 – On the top floor were the rooms of Malta, – designed as individual prisons for “people of wealthy condition” and closed only at night.

-How to get there: São Bento subway station is a 15min walking distance.
+How to get there: São Bento train station is a 10 minutes walking distance.

 Military Museum of Porto